sighupio/gangplank/README.md

 ## Deployment

+Gangplank can be deployed with Helm or with Kubernetes manifests.

+The Helm chart can be found [here](deployments/helm/README.md).

-Instructions for deploying gangplank for common cloud providers can be found [here](docs/README.md).
+Instructions for deploying with Kubernetes manifests can be found [here](docs/README.md).

 ## How It Works